d3b-center/medullo-classifier-package/README.md

 		* A vector of length M containing Medulloblastoma subtypes corresponding to each sample identifier.
 		* Allowed values are **Group3, Group4, SHH, WNT and U (for Unknown)**

-*NOTE:* At least two samples are required for classification, as there is a step that includes calculating correlations.

 There are two functions to run:

 	1. classify samples into medulloblastoma subtypes